-Students in the Secondary School at Renaissance International School are graded on a 1-7 scale in line with the achievement descriptors outlined below and as per each individual department's criteria.
+MYP and DP Students in the Secondary School at Renaissance are graded on a 1-7 scale in line with the achievement descriptors outlined below and as per each individual department's criteria.
+MYP grades are awarded on a best fit 1-7, based on criterion scores.

-Achievement Descriptors
+IB Achievement Descriptors

-A consistent and thorough understanding of the required knowledge and skills, and the ability to apply them almost faultlessly in a wide variety of situations.
+- 7 A consistent and thorough understanding of the required knowledge and skills, and the ability to apply them almost faultlessly in a wide variety of situations.
 There is consistent evidence of analysis, synthesis and evaluation where appropriate.
-The student generally demonstrates originality and insight.

-A consistent and thorough understanding of the required knowledge and skills, and the abilityto apply them in a variety of situations.
-The student generally shows evidence of analysis, synthesis and evaluation where appropriate and occasionally demonstrates originality and insight.

-A good general understanding of the required knowledge and skills, and the ability to apply them effectively in normal situations.
-There is occasional evidence of the skills of analysis, synthesis and evaluation.

-Some understanding of the required knowledge and skills, and the ability to apply them effectively in normal situations.
-There is sometimes evidence of the skills of analysis, synthesis and evaluation.

-A limited achievement against most of the objectives, or clear difficulties in some areas.
-The student demonstrates a limited understanding of the required knowledge and skills and is only able to apply them fully in normal situations with support.

-A very limited achievement against all the objectives.
-The student has difficulty in understanding he required knowledge and skills and is unable to apply them fully in normal situations, even with support.

-The course requirements have not been met.
+The student generally demonstrates originality and insight. - A consistent and thorough understanding of the required knowledge and skills, and the ability to apply them in a variety of situations.
+The student generally shows evidence of analysis, synthesis and evaluation where appropriate and occasionally demonstrates originality and insight. - A good general understanding of the required knowledge and skills, and the ability to apply them effectively in normal situations.
+There is occasional evidence of the skills of analysis, synthesis and evaluation. - 4 Some understanding of the required knowledge and skills, and the ability to apply them effectively in normal situations.
+There is sometimes evidence of the skills of analysis, synthesis and evaluation. - 3 A limited achievement against most of the objectives, or clear difficulties in some areas.
+The student demonstrates a limited understanding of the required knowledge and skills and is only able to apply them fully in normal situations with support. - 2 A very limited achievement against all the objectives.
+The student has difficulty in understanding the required knowledge and skills, and is unable to apply them fully in normal situations, even with support. - 1 The course requirements have not been met.

-Compatibility with IGCSE Grades

-For the purpose of the IGCSE, the following table is used to compare internal Renaissance grades to the IGCSE.

-Renaissance Grade IGCSE Equivalent

-7 А

-6 В

-5 С

-4 D

-3 E

-2 F

-1 G/ U